LOCATION CHANGE: Taste the Future, Tuesday, Aug. 16, has been moved to the Columbus State parking garage on Washington Avenue.

 Faculty Lead Rebecca Mobley (firstname.lastname@example.org)

-The course will be taught online Spring semester 2014 during the second 8 weeks, and culminate in the ten-day study abroad portion during the semester break (May 16 – 25, 2014) .
+This course will be taught online in Spring 2017 and culminate in a study abroad portion during the College's spring break in March 2017.

 - Plus, much more!